 The tower will form a commanding presence over the heart of the city and a spectacular addition to the skyline.
-Looking light and slender, the structure will be highly glazed incorporating around 6,000 square meters of specially designed Wicona unitised curtain walling, which is being fabricated and installed by Solaglas.
+Looking light and slender, the structure will be highly glazed incorporating around 6,000 square meters of specially designed Wicona unitized curtain walling, which is being fabricated and installed by Solaglas.

-The unitised panels will be fully glazed and sealed in a controlled factory environment and installed in just three days per floor.
+The unitized panels will be fully glazed and sealed in a controlled factory environment and installed in just three days per floor.
 "We wanted to create a highly reflective façade for the tower, with contrasting clear and opaque areas of glass," says project architect Ilona Hay of Conran & Partners.

 Fast, efficient and safe

 Hay says the Wicona approach is "fast, efficient, offers greater quality control and generates less material waste, which is important for sustainable construction."